django/dsf-working-groups/draft/accessibility.md

 This charter supersedes [DEP 11: Accessibility Team](https://github.com/django/deps/blob/main/final/0011-accessibility-team.rst).
-The Accessibility Team encourages projects maintained by the Django Software Foundation to be accessible to as many people as possible, particularly those with disabilities that make using the web more difficult.
+The Accessibility Team encourages projects maintained by the Django Software Foundation to be accessible to as many people as possible.
+We focus on those with disabilities who find it more challenging to use the web.

 ## Scope of responsibilities